n2o/ClojurePetriNet/doc/documentation.md

 ## Controller

 #### Logic
-All functions are here to initialize and manipulate the petri nets are in the Controller.
+All functions to initialize and manipulate the petri nets are in the Controller.
 All other functions are using these functions to manipulate the state of the program.

 #### No inspection for valid input
 To keep the functions simple, none of them will check any input.
-They only do what has been typed into the REPL.
+They only do what was typed into the REPL.
 So the liability totally depends on the user's input.
 That is okay, because later on will be an API available to manipulate the DSL including an inspection for valid inputs.